ClickHouse

 General

-• Networking access to allow Zenskar to connect to your ClickHouse instance, with optional SSH tunnel configuration if required.
+- Allow Zenskar to connect to your ClickHouse instance, with SSH tunnel configuration, if required.

 To create a dedicated ClickHouse user and grant privileges to the required tables for replication, do the following: